rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 ### Installation from Source

-Installation from precompiled package provides an installation for only the user who runs it, in case you want to make Neovim available to all users of the system you will have to do an installation from source.
+Installing from precompiled package, as above, provides `nvim` only for the user who runs it.
+If you want to make Neovim available to all users of the system, you will have to do an installation from source.
 Compiling Neovim is not particularly difficult and consists of the following steps.

 We first install the packages required for compilation: